febus982/bootstrap-python-fastapi/README.md

 * Repository pattern for databases using [SQLAlchemy](https://www.sqlalchemy.org/) and [SQLAlchemy bind manager](https://febus982.github.io/sqlalchemy-bind-manager/stable/)
 * Database migrations using [Alembic](https://alembic.sqlalchemy.org/en/latest/) (configured supporting both sync and async SQLAlchemy engines)
 * Authentication and Identity Provider using [ORY Zero Trust architecture](https://www.ory.sh/docs/kratos/guides/zero-trust-iap-proxy-identity-access-proxy)
+* Example CI/CD deployment pipeline for GitLab (The focus for this repository is still GitHub but, in case you want to use GitLab 🤷)
 * [TODO] Producer and consumer to emit and consume events using [CloudEvents](https://cloudevents.io/) format on [Confluent Kafka](https://docs.confluent.io/kafka-clients/python/current/overview.html)

 ## Documentation